microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - fs-extra@11.2.0
- - fs-extra@2.1.2

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 (The MIT License)